celeritas-project/celeritas/README.md

-See the [contribution guide](CONTRIBUTING.rst) for the contribution process, [the development guidelines](doc/appendices/development.rst) for further details on coding in Celeritas, and [the development guidelines](doc/appendices/development.rst).
+See the [contribution guide](CONTRIBUTING.rst) for the contribution process, [the development guidelines](doc/appendices/development.rst) for further details on coding in Celeritas, and [the administration guidelines](doc/appendices/administration.rst) for community standards and roles.

 # Documentation